Supporting neurodiverse families

 Clare Brillus, Operations and Finance Manager

-Clare entered the SEND world via her son’s diagnosis of Autism and ADHD in 2012, her daughter followed a few years later with an autism diagnosis.
+Clare entered the SEND world via her son’s diagnosis of Autism and ADHD in 2012, her daughter is also neurodiverse.
 After running her own support group for SPACE she grew the Charity as part of the Senior Leadership team alongside Karen and Nicky to where it is today.
 Clare had a particularly difficult journey to diagnosis and has always wanted parent/carers to have a clear view of the services needed and the support available.

 Nicky Chaperlin, Volunteer and Community Engagement Officer